 Nutrition of Rendered Fat

-Medical research reports that rendered animal fat has health benefits.
+A medical research study published in 2014 reports that rendered animal fat has health benefits.
 Despite a history of misinformation, pork fat or lard is high in monounsaturated fats (like olive oil and canola oil), with only 40 percent of saturated fat, compared to 70 percent in butter.
 Rendered duck fat is also much lower than butter in saturated fats, and it cooks much "cleaner"; in other words, it doesn't burn as quickly as olive oil or canola oil.